lake-wg/authz/draft-selander-lake-authz.md

          |                               |                                  |

 ~~~~~~~~~~~
-{: #fig-protocol title="Overview of the protocol (inside the box): W-assisted authorization of U and V to each other: EDHOC between U and V, and Voucher Request/Response between V and W. Before the protocol, U and W are assumed to have established a secure channel and performed proof-of-possession of relevant keys.
+{: #fig-protocol title="Overview of the protocol (inside the box): W-assisted authorization of U and V to each other: EDHOC between U and V, and Voucher Request/Response between V and W. Before the protocol, V and W are assumed to have established a secure channel and performed proof-of-possession of relevant keys.
 Credential lookup of CRED_U may involve W or other credential database." artwork-align="center"}